CodeWithDennis/filament-tests/README.md

 php artisan make:filament-resource-test BlogResource
 ```

-If you don't specify a resource name, you will be prompted to choose one or more resources to create tests interactively.
+If you don't specify a resource name, you will be prompted to choose one or more resources to create tests for interactively.

 ```bash
 php artisan make:filament-resource-test